 There are also other factors.
 For example, some insurance companies would request for your financial status through income statements, tax returns, etc. Usually, this is a practice to check your ability to stick to your end of the bargain.

-There are also companies that would not allow any elected or appointed officials to buy insurance, those who are members of the armed forces, and law enforcers.
+There are also companies that would not allow any elected or appointed officials, those who are members of the armed forces, and law enforcers to buy insurance.

 Consequences of insurability